showkubii/homescripts-1/README.md

 12 3 * * * /opt/rclone/scripts/upload_cloud
 ```

+This is my only upload to my Google Drive minus subtitles so I can this at 700GB per day to not hit the 750GB daily upload quota that is published by Google.

 ## Plex Tweaks
 If you have a lot of directories and files, it might be helpful to increase the file watchers by adding this to your /etc/sysctl.conf and rebooting.
 I choose the number below as I wanted to have plenty of capacity over the default.